LCSB-BioCore/GigaSOM.jl/.github/CONTRIBUTING.md

 ### Report a bug or suggest an enhancement

-Please use the GitHub issue tracker at https://github.com/LCSB-BioCore/GigaSOM.jl/issues to report any problems with the software, and discuss any potential questions about GigaSOM use.
+Please use the [GitHub issue tracker](https://github.com/LCSB-BioCore/GigaSOM.jl/issues) to report any problems with the software, and discuss any potential questions about GigaSOM use.

 Before creating bug reports, please check [the open issues](https://github.com/LCSB-BioCore/GigaSOM.jl/issues) as you might find